EU to discuss Brazil beef ban over Amazon fires

 European imports were set to increase due to tariff cuts under a new trade deal between the EU and Mercosur, a South American bloc.

-But France and Ireland have also said they would not sign the pact unless Brazil tries to stop the blaze.
+But France and Ireland have also said they would not sign the trade pact unless Brazil tries to stop the blaze.

 "There is no way that Ireland will vote for the EU-Mercosur free trade agreement if Brazil does not honour its environmental commitments," Irish leader Leo Varadkar said on Friday.